vepiteski/HNM4CP.jl/README.md

 For now, no easy way to use this package.

-In the REPL, type
-      "]" to enter the Package manager subshell.
+In the REPL, type  "]"  to enter the Package manager subshell.
-Then, type
+Then, type in

       dev https://github.com/vepiteski/HNM4CP.jl

 This should install the package.
 Still in the Pkg subshell, type in

       test HNM4CP

 this should trigger tests, hopefully successful.

 Then, inspect the folder Test to imitate the test scripts to use the HNM solver.